 Tooth scratches can leave a killer whale with scars, but generally these scratches are superficial.

 Killer whales often cooperatively hunt together.
-(See Diet: Food Preferences & Resources and Diet: Methods of Collecting Food)
+(See Diet & Eating Habits)

 Interactions between resident and transient pods have not been observed.
 When they are traveling in the same area, they most often appear to ignore each other.
 At other times, transient whales actively avoid resident whales.